 QR code posters are not expected for each ward, treatment room or other patient facilities.
 However, they should be encouraged for waiting rooms and other areas where people may congregate in close proximity for extended periods of time.
 Premises on a hospital site which are required to hold a customer, visitor and staff log, such as cafes, must also display an official NHS QR code poster.

 GP surgeries with an appointment system and a clear way to identify and contact who has been on the premises and when are unlikely to need to use an official NHS QR code poster.
 GP surgeries may consider using NHS QR code posters for waiting rooms if they wish.

 Customers generally move around the space rather than congregate, and are expected, by law, to wear face coverings.
 QR codes are therefore not required but can be used if a community pharmacy wishes to offer this option.

 Schools are not expected to create NHS QR code posters for their entrance or their classrooms as they have registers.
 Schools could consider QR code posters if hosting an event with external guests on the premises, or if the premises are let out during evenings, weekends or holidays to external providers.

 Further education colleges

-If a further education college has premises on-site that are within the scope of the current customer logs guidance then they'll be expected to have a QR poster for these spaces.
+If a further education college has premises on-site that are open to the public and within the scope of the current customer logs guidance then they'll be expected to have a QR poster for these spaces.
 This includes a library if it is a public library, and any close contact services (for example salons).
-This would be for people visiting rather than students or staff in these settings.

 Universities are not covered by existing government guidance for customer logs.
 However, there may be venues on university campuses that must maintain a record of visitors under the current government guidance, for example, cafes, bars and restaurants.
 In addition, universities might want to display NHS QR codes if they have indoor areas where visitors are likely to congregate or sit down in close contact for 15 minutes or more.